neuronsimulator/nrn/docs/cmake_doc/options.rst

   semicolon (;) separated list of python executables to create interfaces. (default python3)

   If the string is empty use the python specified by PYTHON_EXECUTABLE or else the default python.
-Binary distibutions often specify a list of python versions so that if any one of them is available on the target machine, NEURON + Python will be fully functional.
+Binary distributions often specify a list of python versions so that if any one of them is available on the target machine, NEURON + Python will be fully functional.
 Eg. the mac package build script on my machine, nrn/bldnrnmacpkgcmake.sh uses